 Take a look at your employee practices for retention, motivation, accountability, reward, recognition, flexibility in work-life balance, promotion, and involvement.
 These are your key areas for becoming an employer of choice.

 You want your employees bragging that your organization is a great place to work.
-People will believe the employees before they believe the corporate literature or on your recruiting website.
+People will believe your employees before they believe what you write in the corporate literature or on your recruiting website.

 Involve Your Employees in the Hiring Process